Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Overview of contents

-It is important to note that the forms $\omega_G$ all have the same degree, independent of $G$.
-The differential is defined in the usual manner: $d \{\omega_G\}_G = \{d \omega_G\}_G$; as is the exterior product $\{\omega\}_G \wedge \{\eta\}_G = \{\omega \wedge \eta\}_G$.
-This leads to a simple definition of a smooth de Rham complex.\footnote{Alternatively, one can think of a differential form as a compatible family of forms $\omega_G$ where $G$ ranges over \emph{marked} metric graphs, which is equivariant for the action of $\mathrm{Out}(F_n)$. } However, in order to connect with the theory of periods and motives, one requires an \emph{algebraic} notion of differential forms.
+It is important to note that the forms $\omega_G$ all have the same degree, independent of $G$ or $g$.
+The differential is defined in the usual manner: ${\rm d} \{\omega_G\}_G = \{{\rm d} \omega_G\}_G$; as is the exterior product $\{\omega\}_G \wedge \{\eta\}_G = \{\omega \wedge \eta\}_G$.
+This leads to a simple definition of a de Rham complex of smooth forms.
+We briefly discuss geometric interpretations in the next section before turning to a definition of \emph{algebraic} differential forms.